Skip to content

 Prepare for your trip to Ghana and order your Ghanaian cedis at Manor FX now.

-Our fantastic exchange rates mean you’ll have more GHS cash to spend.
 Get your Ghanaian cedi banknotes securely delivered to your home or office.
 Or pick them up from the Manor FX bureau near Heathrow.

 Manor FX offers fast delivery times and a fuss-free online ordering process for your Ghanaian cedi travel money.

-Ghanaian travel money:
+Ghanaian travel money

 Where can you get Ghanaian cedi?

-It’s always a good idea to compare exchange rates and fees to find the best deal.
-But you can save time and get the best exchange rates and next working day delivery when you buy from us online or in-store.
+It’s always a good idea to compare Ghana currency exchange rates and fees to find the best deal.

 Where can I buy Ghanaian cedi in the UK?